yAsmin241/yAsmin241/README.md

 # Hi, I'm Yasmin Batrisyia binti Zahiruddin
-### I am actively learning in computer science field to expand my knowledge of various technologies, and to gain hands-on experience in the field.
+### I am actively learning in the field of computer science in order to broaden my understanding of numerous technologies and obtain hands-on experience.

 - Pronouns: Yasmin
 - Age : 19